ZijieJin/scFusion/README.md

 - GTF annotation file (*.gtf) (Can be obtained from Ensembl (ftp://ftp.ensembl.org/pub/), NCBI, or UCSC)

-- [Mappabilityfile](https://genome.ucsc.edu/cgi-bin/hgTables) (Can be obtained from UCSC) **If you are using the hg38 version of mappability file, please ensure the file format is the same with hg19's.
+- [Mappabilityfile](https://genome.ucsc.edu/cgi-bin/hgTables) (Can be obtained from UCSC) **If you are using the hg38 version of mappability file, please ensure the file format is the same as hg19's.
 (Only 4 columns. chr, start, end, value)**

 ## Usage

 First, unzip the hg19mappability file in the data folder.

 Two versions of scFusion are included.
-The normal version (scFusion.py) runs the whole pipeline, while the job schedular version gives you a series of commands that you can run them with your job schedular's configuration.
-We recommend you using the job schedular version, since it can make use of all the available computational resources.
+The normal version (scFusion.py) runs the whole pipeline, while the job schedular version gives you a series of commands that you can run with your job schedular's configuration.
+We recommend you using the job scheduler version since it can make use of all the available computational resources.

 Example: